2024 Review of Takumi Tei at Epcot: One of Disney’s Best Restaurants!

-Dining in serenity and sophistication is what you’ll experience at Takumi Tei, Epcot’s newest Japanese restaurant which officially opened in July of 2019.
+Dining in serenity and sophistication is what you’ll experience at Takumi Tei, one of Epcot’s best Japanese restaurants which officially opened in July of 2019.

 As you walk through Takumi Tei, you’ll notice the natural beauty of Japan infused everywhere inside of the table service restaurant.